The Most Atlanta

 "The Most Atlanta" is the first episode of the fourth season of the American comedy-drama television series Atlanta.
 It is the 32nd overall episode of the series and was written by executive producer Stephen Glover, and directed by executive producer Hiro Murai.
 It was first broadcast on FX in the United States on September 15, 2022, airing back-to-back with the follow-up episode, "The Homeliest Little Horse".

 The series is set in Atlanta and follows Earnest "Earn" Marks, as he tries to redeem himself in the eyes of his ex-girlfriend Van, who is also the mother of his daughter Lottie; as well as his parents and his cousin Alfred, who raps under the stage name "Paper Boi"; and Darius, Alfred's eccentric right-hand man.
 After staying in Europe for a tour during the previous season, the season sees the characters back in Atlanta.
-In the episode, the characters find themselves in different situations with Darius fleeing from a woman in a mobility scooter, Alfred engaging in a scavenger hunt, and Earn and Van finding their exes at a mall.
+In the episode, the characters find themselves in different situations with Darius fleeing from a woman in a mobility scooter (a plot line inspired by It Follows), Alfred engaging in a scavenger hunt, and Earn and Van finding their exes at a mall, becoming trapped in the apparently infinite carpark beneath.

 According to Nielsen Media Research, the episode was seen by an estimated 0.216 million household viewers and gained a 0.1 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics deeming the episode as a return to form following the previous season, praising the writing, directing, performances, humor and tone.